johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Just as conflicting predictions are the occasion for experiment and observation; conflicting ideas (in a broader sense) are the occasion for all rational thought and inquiry.

-- Define a situation in which we experience conflicting ideas as a ***problem***.
+- Define a situation in which we experience conflicting ideas as ***problem***.

 - Since theories can contradict each other, but there are no contradictions in reality (Assumption?), every problem signals that our knowledge must be flawed or inadequate.

 - "Bad Explanations": The idea that even testable, explanatory theories are not the crucial ingredient that leads to progress.
-Whenever a wide range of variant theories can account for all the phenomenon they are trying to explain, there is no reason to prefer one over the others (apart from Occam's razor) So a great freedom to make drastic changes (as in eg: ancient mythical explanation for the seasons) is a fundamental flaw.
+Whenever a wide range of variant theories can account for all the phenomenon they are trying to explain, there is no reason to prefer one over the others (apart from Occam's razor).
+So a great freedom to make drastic changes (as in eg: ancient mythical explanation for the seasons) is a fundamental flaw.
 These types of theories are not an effective way to understand the world; even if they make predictions than can be tested.
 Whether it is easy to vary an explanation with the same prediction or to vary it to make different predictions, here experimental testing is almost useless for correcting their errors.
 These easily changed explanation are called "Bad Explanations".
 If a bad explanation is disproved in favor of another bad explanation, no real progress toward the truth is made.
 So the scientific mindset is not about testing theories, or even refuting theories, but in seeking better explanations of relevant phenomena.

 - "Good Explanations" are hard to vary.
 It is only with good explanations that it even matters whether a theory is testable.
-(Bad explanations are useless even if testable)
+(Bad explanations are useless even if testable.)
-   Discoveries good explanations is hard, but the harder they are to find, the harder they are to vary once found.
+   Discoveries of good explanations is hard, but the harder they are to find, the harder they are to vary once found.

 - Quest for Good explanations is the basic regulating principle of not only science, but the Enlightenment in general.
 It is the path (only?) to progress and truth.